 - Is a set-back thermostat being used?
-5) In addition to these questions, water consumption of an evaporative cooler should be considered.
+5. In addition to these questions, water consumption of an evaporated cooler should be considered.
 Evaporative coolers consume 3 to 15 gallons of water per day.

 This depends on many factors.
 The construction of the home or building has a lot to do with it.
 Some are easier than others.
 Another factor that sometimes enters the picture is if there is adequate space for the 220V circuit required by refrigerated air conditioning units.
 Sometimes the electrical panel needs to be upgraded.

 How often should I add refrigerant to my air conditioning system?